Taha-Rouabah/COVID-19/README.md

-This package includes computational tools to fit data, simulate and calibrate parameters of the compartmental epidemiological SEIQRDP model using a genetic fitting algorithm, a cross-validation method (script yet to be made for the latest version) and parallel computing techniques.
+This package includes computational tools to fit data, simulate and calibrate parameters of the compartmental epidemiological SEIQRDP model using a genetic fitting algorithm, a cross-validation method (not yet implemented in the latest version, but can be easily programmed by the user with the tools provided in the package) and parallel computing techniques.

 ### Architecture